shokribardiya/DTX-V2-Revit-Viewer-Pro-/README.md

 ---

 *For professionals seeking a powerful, independent Revit file inspection solution, DTX V2 sets a new standard in accessibility and sophistication.*

+##just

+pip install pywebview

+ run it in your cmd